jenni-westoby/Julia_GPU_examples/docs/src/Profiling.md

 Again, all of the data transfer steps have vanished from the profiling output, since we have only profiled kernel execution.
 Notice that we see 5 lines of output here, corresponding to 5 calls of the kernel, and that the kernel is always called in the same stream, because we only profiled calls to the kernel in stream ```s1```.

-Hopefully this section has shown some of the methods you can use to profile GPU software that you write in Julia.
-In the next section, we will discuss things to be aware of when thinking about performance.
+This section has shown some of the methods you can use to profile GPU software that you write in Julia.
+In the next section, we will discuss warps and branching and their impact on performance.